Is Bari Safe for Tourists? What You Should Know Before You Go

 10. Get Travel Insurance

-Make sure you have travel insurance before embarkign on your travel in Italy.
+Make sure you have travel insurance before embarking on your travels in Italy.
 Depending on the type of insurance policy you have, this can often provide cover for theft and damage to personal items as well as emergency assistance while traveling.

 Are you heading to Italy? check out our helpful guides below –